MOUNT – Exclusive Interview With The Austrian Producer & Multi-Instrumentalist

 V4.
 Before releasing your own tracks, you got prominent with some excellent remixes on platforms like Hypemachine.
 Was the way of remixing songs from other artists a needed process in order to evolve artistically?

 Mount: It is a great way to step outside your comfort zone and evolve as an artist.
-I really enjoy remixing and it is a huge honor to be working for artists like M83, Tom Odell or Broods.
+I really enjoy remixing!
+It is a huge honor to be working for artists like M83, Tom Odell or Broods.
 I am very thankful for all these opportunities.

 V5.
 What would you suggest to new, young talents who want to try remixing big songs and share them across the internet.
 Any “pro tips” available for upcoming artists?